 Hawksnest Snow Tubing

-Hawksnest Snow Tubing is a 2.5 hours from Greenville and worth the drive.
+Hawksnest Snow Tubing is 2.5 hours from Greenville and worth the drive.
 There is no hiking up the slopes here as they have magic carpets that allow you to save your energy for the tubing.
-Opening date is December 1, 2023.
+The opening date is December 1, 2023.

 Hawksnest Tubing Park